The impact of the diagonals of polynomial forms on limit theorems with long memory: Proofs

 The dominating function $g^*$ is a GHK because it is a tensor product of two GHK(B)'s on $\mathbb{R}_+^{k_j}$, $j=1,2$, and

-as in the inequality (\ref{eq:alpha1+alpha2+k+1}).
-Therefore, the bound $g^*(\mathbf{x})$ and hence the the kernel $g^{(1)}\otimes_r g^{(2)}$ satisfy Condition 2 of Definition \ref{Def:GHK}.
-Moreover, the homogeneity exponent of $g^{(1)}\otimes_r g^{(2)}$ is $\alpha_1+\alpha_2+r$ in Condition 1 of Definition \ref{Def:GHK}.
+as in the inequality (\ref{eqalpha1+alpha2+k+1}).
+Therefore, the bound $g^*(\mathbf{x})$, and hence the kernel $g^{(1)}\otimes_r g^{(2)}$ satisfy condition 2 of Definition~\ref{DefGHK}.
+Moreover, the homogeneity exponent of $g^{(1)}\otimes_r g^{(2)}$ is $\alpha_1+\alpha_2+r$ in condition~1 of Definition~\ref {DefGHK}.
 This can be easily verified as above by change of variables and using the homogeneity of $g^{(j)}$.

-The only case left is: $k_1\neq k_2 \ge 2$ and $r=k_1\wedge k_2$.
+The only case left is: $k_1\neq k_2 \ge2$ and $r=k_1\wedge k_2$.
 Suppose $k_1<k_2$.
-In this case, Condition 2 of Definition \ref{Def:GHK} can be checked by first applying the iterative Cauchy-Schwartz argument leading to (\ref{eq:iter cauchy schwartz}) until only one variable of $g^{(1)}$ is unintegrated, and then bounding the last fold of integration similarly as in (\ref{eq:bound one left}).
-Hence in this case as well, $g^{(1)}\otimes_r g^{(2)}$ is GHK. \end{proof}
+In this case, condition~2 of Definition~\ref {DefGHK} can be checked by first applying the iterative Cauchy--Schwarz argument leading to (\ref{eqitercauchyschwartz}) until only one variable of $g^{(1)}$ is unintegrated, and then bounding the last fold of integration similarly as in (\ref{eqboundoneleft}).
+Hence, in this case as well, $g^{(1)}\otimes_r g^{(2)}$ is GHK. \end{pf}